showpass/showpass-wordpress-plugin/README.md

 Example:  `[showpass_calendar page="event-detail"]`  - This will tell the plugin that on click on event it will not redirect to external link for event, but it will redirect on the same website with this url: `website.main.url/event-detail?slug=event-slug`

 The `page` parameter is `event-detail` in this case, and it will be whatevet page you want.

+## 5.2.
+Week/Month Parameter

+This shortcode also recieve parameters `week` and `month` if you want disable some view...

+If you want disable week view you will need to put `[showpass_calendar week="disabled"]`

+If you want disable month view you will need to put `[showpass_calendar month="disabled"]`

+If there is none of this parameters, there will be both views.

 Enyoj!